Chung Il-kwon: Early life

-Chung was born in Ussuriysk in Primorsky Krai, Russia, where his father worked as an interpreter for the Imperial Russian Army.
+Chung was born in Nikolsk-Ussuriysky in Primorskaya Oblast, Russia, where his father worked as an interpreter for the Imperial Russian Army.
 After the Bolshevik Revolution of 1917, his father moved the family to his hometown Kyongwon County, Kankyōhoku Province, Korea, Empire of Japan (now North Hamgyong Province, North Korea).
 However, in 1930, the family relocated to what is now Yanbian Korean Autonomous Prefecture in Manchuria, where Chung grew up in extreme poverty.
-Because he was raised in Korea when it was still occupied by Japan, he was given the name of Ikken Nakashima.
+While living under Japanese occupation, he was given the Japanese name Ikken Nakashima.